-It probably won’t come as a shock to you, but having a low credit score can make it tougher to refinance your mortgage.
+Having a low credit score can make it tougher to refinance your mortgage.
 Lenders will tend to see you as more of a risk and act accordingly.
-That said, too many people seem to assume that average or bad credit is a deal breaker, and this couldn’t be further from the truth.
+That said, people seem to assume that average or bad credit is a deal-breaker, but this isn't true.

-Let’s take a dive now and see which mortgage lenders are the best for people with bad credit.
+Let’s see which mortgage lenders are the best for people with bad credit.

 Minimum Credit Score